Pulmonary Arterial Hypertension Medications

 These side effects may go away during

-treatment.
-If they persist or bother you,
+treatment, but if they persist or bother you,

 Other side effects not listed above may also